-If you haven’t started a family yet, you will have less financial responsibilities to weigh you down.
+If you haven’t started a family yet, you will have fewer financial responsibilities to weigh you down.
 Use this opportunity to your best advantage, as this is when you can afford to take a few risks.

 17. You enjoy the unpredictable.

 Living amidst uncertainty is what you thrive on.
 So, setting up your own company might be the kind of challenge you crave.
-It’s certainly better than staying stuck in that dead end job you’ve wanted out of for years.
+It’s certainly better than staying stuck in that dead-end job you’ve wanted out of for years.

 18. You can handle hard work.

 If you have the energy to work 12-hour days, a few times a week (as is often the case when launching a new company), then why put that work into someone else’s project?
 After all, it’s easier to sweat blood and guts when you’re the one who will gain the lion’s share of the reward

 Wherever you go and whatever you do, you always notice how things can be improved.
 You realize that starting your own business could be your ticket to turning that potential into reality.